giellalt/giellalt.github.io/MaturityClassification.md

 ##### Spell checker

-- The number of false positives is below 20 %
+- coverage at least 80% / false positives is below 20%
-- Correction mechanism gives relevant connection in top-5 in most cases
+- relevant suggestion in top-5 in 80% of correctly detected spelling errors
+- correct suggestion in top-1 in 60% of correctly detected spelling errors

 ##### Grammar checker